 To climb the PA side of the gap, you want to be on I-80 (east or west) and take the exit for the town of Delaware Water Gap.
 From the townsite, stay on the west side of the river (Pennsylvania) and drive south on 611.
 Park at the roadside pullout on the right just past the "Point of Gap Overlook."
 There are two of these right-hand-side pullouts.
 Park at the second pullout on the right.
 There should be a clearly visible cave.
 It's called Cold Air Cave.
 Follow the blue trail markers from the right side of Cold Air Cave uphill in the trees along the right side of the scree slope.
 The blue trail ends at the cliff in an area called "The Practice Face."

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Minsi:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Minsi:

 Featured Route For Mount Minsi